Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ### Call Graph

-When the user navigates to `/call_graph`, the application creates an instance of the IGraphServiceClient (Java Graph SDK), and passes the user's Access Token to the client.
+When the user navigates to `/call_graph`, the application creates an instance of the IGraphServiceClient (Java Graph SDK), passing along the signed-in user's access token.
 The Graph client from hereon places the access token in the Authorization headers of its requests.
-The app then asks the client and calls the  /me endpoint.
-This is all that is necessary to get all of the necessary info that this application requires from the user's profile.
+The app then asks the Graph Client to call the  `/me` endpoint to yield detaisl fo the currently signed-in user.

+The following code is all that is required for an application developer to write for accessing the `/me` endpoint, provided that they already have a valid access token for Graph Service with the `User.Read` scope.

   ```java
   //CallGraphServlet.java